bwheelz36/ParticlePhaseSpace/docsrc/phase_space_format.md

 ## Notes on units

-In this code, I chose to only a single unit framework.
+In this code, I chose to use only a single unit framework.
 This is because units are a frequent source of confusion and error, so the simplest and safest approach seems to be to just support one unit framework.
 If there is need, we could update the plots such that different units can be specified - however my thoughts/preference at the